-Marissa Connell, who graduated from Loyola University Chicago in 2016 with a degree in public relations, said her best advice for new graduates is, “Save, save, save.”
+Marissa Connell, who graduated from Loyola University Chicago in 2016 with a degree in public relations, said her best advice for college graduates is, “Save, save, save.”

 “I would encourage any recent grad to save as much as possible (within reason),” said Connell.
 “Small saving moves add up to a much easier future.”